corinneorpaige/Spotify_Track_Analysis/README.md

 2. Open FinalProjectCode.ipynb and adjust the file paths for your system, ensuring that tracks.csv and artists.csv will load and all appropriate libraries are installed
 3. Run FinalProjectCode.ipynb

+## Results:
+Write-Up: See Results_Summary.md
+Video Presentation: See Results_Presentation.md for link to the video.
+The slides are uploaded as 392 Final Presentation.pdf.

 ## Known Errors:

 Mistake in generating factor levels from 'Key' variable